 The Absolute Best French Onion Soup Recipe

-French onion soup, a quintessential classic.
-Over the years, traveling all over the globe, I've had the chance to try many different adaptations of a basic onions and broth soup that has been passed off as "French Onion Soup".
+French onion soup, quintessential classic comfort food, and star of many dinner parties.
+Over the years, traveling all over the globe, I've had the chance to try many different adaptations of a basic onion and broth soup that has been passed off as "French Onion Soup".

-It's the TIME it takes to extract the flavors from the onions.
+The Secret To Really Good French Onion Soup: The length of time it takes to extract the flavors from the onions.

-What You Will Need:
+Ingredients You Will Need:

-- 4 Large Yellow Onions
+- 4 Large Organic Yellow Onions

 - 3 Tablespoons Unsalted Butter